by Mrs Sutton, Created - September 2022

 W is for Weather.

-It is very rare that school will close because of the weather; if we do, we will let you know by text message and classdojo.
+The school rarely closes because of the weather; if we do, we will tell you by text message and classdojo.
 You should always assume that school is open if you do not receive either.
 Always ensure your child is appropriately dressed for the weather.

 X is for X code.

-The X code records the part of the week children under the age of 5 are not in school.
+The X code records the part of the week children under 5 are not in school.
 It does not impact their percentage.
-More recently, the code was also used in relation to Covid19.

 Y is for Youngest.

 We apply the same approach to attendance to all children, including our youngest in FS1 (nursery).
 When you signed your FEL (Free Early Learning) agreement, you agreed to bring your child regularly.
-We do this as we know that instilling good attendance habits as early as possible means better school attendance later.
+We do this because instilling good attendance habits as early as possible means better school attendance later.

 Z is for Zealous.

 To be zealous means being enthusiastic.
-We are enthusiastic about attendance at Phillimore because we know that being in school regularly benefits everyone now and in the future.
+We are enthusiastic about attendance at Phillimore because we know that regularly attending school benefits everyone now and in the future.